the-michael-toy/numbersix/README.txt

 I also have to acknowledge that this is essentially my version of a recipe you can find all over the internet, because it was first published by Rick Bayless.
-Here's a great blog post from someone who made that original recipe.
 I started there, but Number Six is better, in my not so humble opinion.

 WARNING: When de-seeding the large pile of chili pods, or running